bufferings/kori/README.md

 - Fast and lightweight routing powered by Hono's router
 - TypeScript type inference throughout your application
-- Request and response validation with Zod schemas
+- Request and response validation with Standard Schema (Zod, Valibot, ArkType, etc.)
-- OpenAPI specification generation from Zod schemas
+- OpenAPI specification generation from Standard JSON Schema
 - Extensible plugin architecture

 Kori also supports Standard Schema for validation with other schema libraries.